TiNredmc/stm8l_sdcc_template/lib/README.md

-This repo contain the source code belong to STMicroelectronics and https://github.com/lujji.
-Some part are modified by me to suit and at lease get partially working with stm8l. current supporting device is STM8L151F3U3.
-Other may support but need some little change to the code.
+This repo contain the source code from https://github.com/lujji.
+I modified to make it support with STM8L151F3.